microsoft/FabricRTIWorkshop/docs/workshop.md

 - Feature [documentation](<https://learn.microsoft.com/azure/data-explorer/kusto/query/>).

 ### Real-time Dashboards
-- Will contain a collection of visual tiles _Click Through Rate_ stat KPIs, _Impressions_ area chart, _Clicks_ area chart, _Impressions by Location_ map for geo-spatial analytics and _Average Page Load Time_ in a line chart.
-This feature support filter parameters, additional pages, markdown tiles, including Plotly, multiple KQL datasources, base queries, embedding.
-Supports sharing with permissions controls, setting an Alert by leveraging Data Activator for actions, and automatic refresh with a minimum frequency of 30 seconds.
-These dashboards are commonly used for Operations and Power BI is commonly used for Business Intelligence.
+- Dashboards are commonly used for Operations and Power BI is commonly used for Business Intelligence.
 Power BI supports more advanced visualizations and rich data-story capabilities.
 Real-time Dashboards refresh very fast and allow with ease to toggle between visual analysts to pro-developer that can explore queries or edit without needing to download a desktop tool.
 They make the experience simpler for analysts to visualize over high-granular data.
+- In this solution, the dashboard Will contain a collection of visual tiles _Click Through Rate_ stat KPIs, _Impressions_ area chart, _Clicks_ area chart, _Impressions by Location_ map for geo-spatial analytics and _Average Page Load Time_ in a line chart.
+This feature support filter parameters, additional pages, markdown tiles, including Plotly, multiple KQL datasources, base queries, embedding.
+Supports sharing with permissions controls, setting an Alert by leveraging Data Activator for actions, and automatic refresh with a minimum frequency of 30 seconds.
 - Feature [documentation](<https://learn.microsoft.com/fabric/real-time-intelligence/dashboard-real-time-create>).

 ### Data Activator
-- We will set an alert in our Real-time Dashboard to **Message me in Teams** functionality.
-Data Activator (code-name Reflex) is a no-code experience in Microsoft Fabric for automatically taking actions when patterns or conditions are detected in changing data.
+- Data Activator (code-name Reflex) is a no-code experience in Microsoft Fabric for automatically taking actions when patterns or conditions are detected in changing data.
 It monitors data in Power BI reports, Eventstreams items and Real-time Dashboards, for when the data hits certain thresholds or matches other patterns.
 It then automatically takes appropriate action such as alerting users or kicking off Power Automate workflows.
 - Some common use cases are:
   - Run Ads when same-store sales decline.
   - Alert store managers to move food from failing freezers before it spoils.